 Before you enter your credit card information on any websites, be sure to look for the letters “https” at the front of the website’s URL link.

 For example, when purchasing a FixMeStick, you should be on https://app.fixmestick.com/store/.
-The ‘HTTPS’ designation ensures no intruders can tamper with the information you enter into the website, especially your credit card information.
+The ‘HTTPS’ designation indicates the data sent between your browser and the website is encrypted which prevents hackers from being able to read it, especially your credit card information.

 Tip 2.
 Beware of Online Scams